securefederatedai/openfl/docs/source/workflow/director_based_workflow.rst

 Registering model and optimizer
 --------------------------------

 First, user instantiate and initilize a model and optimizer in their favorite Deep Learning framework.
 Please, note that for now interactive API supports only *Keras* and *PyTorch* off-the-shelf.
 Initialized model and optimizer objects then should be passed to the :code:`ModelInterface` along with the path to correct Framework Adapter plugin inside OpenFL package.
-If desired DL framework is not covered by existing plugins, someone can implement the plugin's interface and point :code:`framework_plugin` to the implementation inside the workspace.
+If desired DL framework is not covered by existing plugins, user can implement the plugin's interface and point :code:`framework_plugin` to the implementation inside the workspace.

 .. code-block:: python

     from openfl.interface.interactive_api.experiment import ModelInterface
-    MI = ModelInterface(model=model_unet, optimizer=optimizer_adam, framework_plugin=framework_adapter)
+    MI = ModelInterface(model, optimizer, framework_plugin: str)

 Registering FL tasks
 ---------------------

-We have an agreement on what we consider to be a FL task.
+|productName| has a specific concept of an FL task.
 Interactive API currently allows registering only standalone functions defined in the main module or imported from other modules inside the workspace.
 We also have requirements on task signature.
 Task should accept the following objects:

 1. model - will be rebuilt with relevant weights for every task by `TaskRunner`